 During our paddle we discovered a small empty hidden beach only a short walk from Sunset Point Park and after we finished our kayak trip we walked over and enjoyed a nice dip in the shallow refreshing water at the beach.
 After the mandatory Key Lime Pie on Tavernier Key it was sadly time to say goodbye to the Florida Keys.

-We headed up north back to Silver Springs and are looking forward to return some day for more great adventures for sure.
+We headed up north back to Ocala and are looking forward to return some day for more great adventures for sure.

 Other free overnight parking options that we found along the way:

 There are a multitude of options throughout the keys and along Overseas Highway, just look for public space that does not have a sign for “no camping” or “no overnight parking”.

 Other Great Info: